farmOS/farmOS-community-blog/posts/2023/organizing-farm-data/index.md

 be expressed in dollars or time and will necessarily be best guesses, but they can provide a bit of a framework for determining if the opportunity cost for entering the data is worth it.

-A simple example would be if having a peice of data up-to-date and in a convenient place will save you 10 minutes per day but takes an hour a week to enter/update, it might only barely be worth it.
+A simple example would be if having a piece of data up-to-date and in a convenient place will save you 10 minutes per day but takes an hour a week to enter/update, it might only barely be worth it.

 More complexly, if having historical seeding rates (perhaps in kg/acre) lets you avoid $100 in wasted seed 50% of years and takes an hour per year to enter and use the